iamsainikhil/weather-react/README.md

 ## 💡 Motivation

 I started learning React in February 2020 and thought of putting knowledge into reality by developing an application.
-I am interested in building an application that API resource-intensive to challenge writing efficient code keeping performance, UX, maintainability, scalability, and optimization.
+I am interested in building an application that is API resource-intensive to challenge me writing efficient code keeping performance, UX, maintainability, scalability, and optimization in mind.

 There are so many weather-related applications out in the wild.
 So, the goal is to create a UI that is beautiful yet simple and effective for any user to use.